apache/logging-log4j2/src/site/markdown/api-separation.md

 </dependency>
 ```

-There are some limitations to this, but it is expected to work for the
-majority of common cases.
-See the (manual)[https://logging.apache.org/log4j/2.x/manual/compatibility.html]
+There are some limitations to this, but it is expected to work for the majority of common cases.
-for more information on this feature.
+See the (manual)[https://logging.apache.org/log4j/2.x/manual/migration.html] for more information on this feature.

 # Conclusion

-With the API separation that Lo4j2 provides, it is possible to use multiple
+With the API separation that Log4j2 provides, it is possible to use multiple
 logging APIs and implementations in the same project.
 This allows for greater
-flexiblity, ensuring that you are not tied to a single API or implementation.
+flexibility, ensuring that you are not tied to a single API or implementation.